SteveLim99/ArchiLens/README.md

 3.1 If Migration.json and simpleStorage.json not found in client/src/contracts, re-run truffle, otherwise jump to 3.2.
 - "truffle migrate --reset --network live"

+3.2 Install HD-Wallet-Provider
+- npm install @truffle/hdwallet-provider

-3.2 Install dependancies and packages, channge directory to "client" and launch React App from the same directory.
+3.3 Install dependancies and packages, channge directory to "client" and launch React App from the same directory.
 - cd client
+- npm install
 - npm start

-3.3 React application should be hosted at localhost:3000, more information can be seen in truffle-config.js
+3.4 React application should be hosted at localhost:3000, more information can be seen in truffle-config.js

 # 4 Unity Application
 4.1 Install Unity APK